MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 ---

+#### Check out this “LinkFree in action” video of [Francesco Ciulla](https://linkfree.eddiehub.io/FrancescoXX) setting up a LinkeFree profile with Eddie Jaoude from scratch!

+*“This is one of the most promising projects I saw so far.
+Congrats to Eddie Jaoude and to whoever is participating in the amazing OPEN-SOURCE project!”*

+> *-Francesco Ciulla*

+---

 <iframe width="900" height="506" src="https://www.youtube.com/embed/h3_qNTLx6dI" title="Linkfree - Open Source way to connect to your audience with one link - Eddie Jaoude" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ---

 #### Linkfree - Open Source way to connect to your audience with one link - Eddie Jaoude

+---

+📝 ***If you found this article helpful and have created a LinkFree profile, please consider writing a brief testimonial for me on [LinkFree](https://linkfree.eddiehub.io/MichaelLarocca).*** 👍🏻

 ---